Synchronization with prescribed transient behavior: Heterogeneous multi-agent systems under funnel coupling Extended arXiv version: Emergent behavior under funnel coupling

-\begin{rem1} Recall from Remark~\ref{rem:finite} that finite-time synchronization is achieved with bounded inputs by performance functions $\psi_i$ satisfying $\lim_{t \to t_0 + T} \psi_i(t) = 0$.
-This gives us the intuition that the initial condition assumption of Lemma~\ref{lem:tykh} can be satisfied at some time $t_0' > t_0$ with any family of performance functions $\psi_{i,\eps}$ satisfying the initial condition assumption in Theorem~\ref{thm:funnel} ($|\nu_i(t_0)| < \psi_{i,\eps}(t_0)$, $i \in \mathcal{N}$) and $\psi_{i,\eps}(t_0') = \eps \psi_i^0 < \eps\overline{\psi}$ with some $\psi_i^0 > 0$.
-We note that it is hard to exactly identify the value $x_{s, 0}^*$, in this case, which depends on the network topology and the performance functions $\psi_{i, \eps}$ at $[t_0, t_0')$.\footnote{We want to emphasize that characterization of $x_{s, 0}^*$ is important only when we are interested in the approximation of the transient behavior because (under the assumption that the emergent dynamics is contractive) the long term behavior of the emergent dynamics is independent of the initial values.} However, we can still ensure a reasonable estimate, because we can show that for any $\eta > 0$ there exists $t_0' > t_0$ which is sufficiently close to $t_0$ such that $\min_i x_{i,\eps}(t_0) - \eta \le (1/N)\sum_{i=1}^N x_{i,\eps}(t_0') \le \max_i x_{i,\eps}(t_0) + \eta$ according to the arguments in the proof of Lemma~\ref{lem:finite}.
+\begin{rem1} We note that it is hard to exactly identify the value $(1/N)\sum_{i=1}^Nx_i(t_1 + \tau)$, which depends on the network topology and the performance functions $\psi_i$ at $[t_0, t_1)$.\footnote{We want to emphasize that such a characterization is important only when we are interested in the approximation of the transient behavior.} However, we can still ensure a reasonable estimate, because we can show that for any $\eta > 0$ there exists $t_1 + \tau > t_0$ which is sufficiently close to $t_0$ such that $\min_i x_{i}(t_0) - \eta \le (1/N)\sum_{i=1}^N x_{i}(t_1 + \tau) \le \max_i x_{i}(t_0) + \eta$ according to the arguments in the proof of Lemma~\ref{lem:finite}.
 With this estimate, we can, for instance, make a transient error arbitrary small after an arbitrarily short time by making the stability of the emergent dynamics sufficiently strong.
 Finally, we conjecture that the limit

-equals a weighted median of a collection $\chi^*$ of the initial values $x_i(t_0)$ with the weights $\psi_i^0$, defined as a real number that belongs to the set $\cM_{\psi}(\chi^*)$ defined in Section~\ref{subsec:app_dms}. \QEDD \end{rem1}
+equals a weighted median of a collection $\chi$ of the initial values $x_i(t_0)$ with the weights $\psi_i(t_0)$, defined as a real number that belongs to the set $\cM_\chi$ defined in Section~\ref{subsec:app_dms}.
+We refer to Appendix~\ref{app:conj} for details.\QEDD \end{rem1}